dirac-institute/sorcha/docs/postprocessing.rst

     drop_unlinked = False

 .. note::
    If **drop_unlinked** is not present in the configuration file, ``Sorcha`` will go to its default setting of dropping all observations of unlinked objects.
-The Rubin Full Footprint and the Rubin Circular Approximation :ref:`configuration file<configs>` are set up this way,
+The Rubin Full Footprint and the Rubin Circular Approximation :ref:`configuration file<configs>` are set up this way.

 .. seealso::
     See our `Jupyter notebook <notebooks/demo_miniDifiValidation.ipynb>`__  that validates the linking filter.